isaactinghong/flutter_chatgpt_app/README.md

 _I may not continue do this, if you want to work on this project further, please keep in mind these bugs (updated 3/4/2023)_

+[o] fix Chinese character errors

+[o] when click send, messages can be pushed

 [ ] fix scroll down gestures to hide input keyboard

-[ ] when click send, messages can be pushed

 [ ] change UI settings (now it looks like andriod)

 [ ] fix typing box height (now it's fixed size, and the line will stretch vertically)

 [ ] other features than chatting... use your creative mind

-[ ] fix Chinese character errors

 [ ] deploy to app store